outlyer/daily_digest/README.md

 READABILITY_PARSER_KEY=2caeae6676796adada6967a5cddcd6a2292
 ```

 You have to manually authenticate against [Pocket OAuth endpoint](http://getpocket.com/developer/docs/authentication) to get the tokens.
-Sorry.
+I used [Pocket-CLI](https://github.com/rakanalh/pocket-cli) but you can use `curl` if you want to avoid the dependency.

 If you want to directly send email to your Kindle Personal Document, you'll need the following environment variables as well: